AnkithaMopuri/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm

-1. Load the dataset and extract features (Level) and target (Salary).
+1. Load dataset and split into features (`X`) and target (`y`).
-2. Split the data into training and testing sets.
+2. Train a Decision Tree Regressor on `X` and `y`.
-3. Train the Decision Tree Regressor model on the training data.
+3. Predict salary values using the trained model.
-4. Predict the salary on the test data using the trained model.
+4. Evaluate model performance using MSE and R² metrics.
-5. Display the actual vs. predicted salaries in a tabular format and (optionally) calculate evaluation metrics (MSE, R²).
+5. Plot and visualize the decision tree structure.
 ## Program:
 ```
 /*